guaix-ucm/numina/doc/creation/example.rst

 Create entry point
 ******************
-Once we have created the *loader.py* file, the only thing we have to do to make CLODIA visible to Numina/GCS is to modify the *setup.py* file to add an entry point.
+Once we have created the *loader.py* file, the only thing we have to do is to make CLODIA visible to Numina/GCS.
+To do so, just modify the *setup.py* file to add an entry point.

 .. code-block:: python